The Best Mayan Riviera Cenotes (in Cancun, Puerto Morelos and Playa del Carmen)

 Black Diamond Waterproof Headlamp

 This is a super low-cost waterproof head torch.
-The Black Diamond Storm headlamp had been on my radar for a long time because it’s cheap, waterproof, sleek and small.
-It outputs quite a bright light (250 lumens), which you will want inside the dark cenote caves.
-It also dims and flashes and has a red light (great for spotting wildlife at night).
+The Black Diamond Storm headlamp had been on my radar for a long time because it’s cheap, waterproof, sleek, and small.
+It outputs quite a bright light (300 lumens), which you will want inside the dark cenote caves.
+It also dims and has three different colored night vision modes.

 Aqua Booties / Reef Shoes